zhangyaobit/km/README.md

 ## Usage

-1. **Enter a Concept**: Type what you want to learn (e.g., "Machine Learning", "React", "Calculus")
+1. **Enter a Concept**: Type what you want to learn (e.g., "Machine Learning", "React", "General Relativity")
-2. **Generate Map**: Click the button and wait for the AI to analyze
+2. **Generate Learning Trail**: Click the button and let AI map your path
 3. **Explore**:
-   - Hover over nodes to see descriptions
+   - Click on any node to get detailed explanations
+   - Chat with AI to ask questions about each concept
    - Zoom in/out with mouse wheel
    - Pan by clicking and dragging
-   - Follow the tree from fundamentals to advanced topics
+   - Follow your trail from fundamentals to advanced topics

 ## Example Concepts to Try

 - Programming: "React", "Python", "Design Patterns"
 - Mathematics: "Linear Algebra", "Calculus", "Statistics"
-- Science: "Quantum Mechanics", "Genetics", "Thermodynamics"
+- Science: "Quantum Mechanics", "General Relativity", "Genetics", "Thermodynamics"
 - Business: "Financial Modeling", "Marketing Strategy", "Supply Chain Management"

 ## Technology Stack